ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/deployment/update-deployment.md

+---
+description: Learn how to update a Kubernetes deployment with our step-by-step guide.
+Master the process of making changes to your application deployments.
+---

 # Update a Kubernetes Deployment

 By default, Kubernetes performs rolling updates when you update a `Deployment`.
 It does so by creating a new `ReplicaSet`.